SidOfc/mkdx/README.md

 will come to your rescue.
 It will compare all fragment links in the document to those of the headers and show you which ones don't match.
 Now you can safely change a header, if you want to know if you broke anything you know the mapping :)

-External links will also be checked, your (n/m/g)vim must support either Vim's `jobs` or Neovim's `job-control` in order for this to be enabled.
+External links will also be checked, your (n/m/g)vim must support either Vim's `job` or Neovim's `job-control` in order for this to be enabled.
 Also, `curl` and `git` will also be used to send requests or create an absolute path for relative links.
 See [`g:mkdx#settings.links.external.enable`](#gmkdxsettingslinksexternalenable) for more information and other settings.